-Tsr Sevier River Formation (Miocene) - Moderately to poorly consolidated, light-gray and gravish-brown conglomerate, pebbly sandstone, sandstone, and minor siltstone; clasts are subrounded to rounded intermediate-composition volcanic rocks; locally contains thin, white, air-fall ash beds, some of which may belong to the Joe Lott Tuff Member (about 19 Ma) of the Mount Belknap Volcanics (Rowley and others, 1986a); preserved east of Mill Creek Reservoir at the south end of the Fremont River graben and well exposed in road cuts in a smaller graben to the west; maximum thickness in this quadrangle is about 200 feet (60 m), but regionally is as much as about 400 feet (120 m) thick on the Awapa Plateau (Biek and others, 2015b).
+Tsr Sevier River Formation (Miocene) - Moderately to poorly consolidated, light-gray and grayish-brown volcaniclastic conglomerate, pebbly sandstone, sandstone, and minor siltstone; clasts are subrounded to rounded intermediatecomposition volcanic rocks; locally contains thin, white, air-fall ash beds, some of which may belong to the Joe Lott Tuff Member (about 19 Ma) of the Mount Belknap Volcanics (Rowley and others, 1986); preserved east of Mill Creek Reservoir at the south end of the Fremont River graben and well exposed in road cuts in a smaller graben to the west; maximum thickness in this quadrangle is about 200 feet (60 m), but regionally is as much as about 400 feet (120 m) thick on the Awapa Plateau (Biek and others, 2015b).

 The Sevier River Formation was named by Callaghan (1938) for partly consolidated basin-fill deposits near Sevier, Utah, on the north side of the Marysvale volcanic field.
-The name was formerly applied to all basin-fill deposits in and near Sevier and Grass Valleys, but, because most of its exposures are in adjacent ranges, it was later recognized to have been deposited in basins that formed generally prior to the main episode of basin-range extension, which created the present topography (Rowley and others, 1981, 1998, 2002; Rowley, 1998).
+The name was formerly applied to all basin-fill deposits in and near Sevier and Grass Valleys, but, because most of its exposures are in adjacent ranges, it was later recognized to have been deposited in basins that formed generally prior to the main episode of basin-range extension that created the present topography (Rowley and others, 1981, 1998, 2002; Rowley, 1998).
 In and near its type area near the town of Sevier, the Sevier River Formation contains air-fall tuffs and basaltic lava flows that have fission-track and K-Ar ages of 14 and 7 Ma and basaltic lava flows that have K-Ar ages of 9 and 5.6 Ma (Steven and others, 1979; Best and others, 1980; Rowley and others, 1994); Willis (1988) reported a fission-track age of $5.2 \pm 0.4$ Ma on a reworked ash bed in the upper part of the formation in the Aurora quadrangle to the north.
-Biek and others (in preparation) obtained a detrital zircon age of about 20 Ma for their sample A030218-1 near the base of the formation at the north end of Black Canyon where it contains sparse, rounded cobbles of Osiris Tuff (GeoSep Services and Utah Geological Survey, 2019).
-The age of the Sevier River Formation is poorly constrained on the Awapa Plateau, but at the plateau's west margin it concordantly overlies the 23 Ma Osiris Tuff and is locally overlain by 5.0 to 6.5 Ma basaltic lava flows in the Antimony and upper Dry Wash areas.
-The Sevier River Formation thus spans much of the Miocene and was deposited in basins of different ages across this part of southcentral Utah-basins that bear no relationship to the modern topography.
+The age of the Sevier River Formation is poorly constrained on the Awapa Plateau, but at the plateau's western margin it concordantly overlies the 23 Ma Osiris Tuff and is locally overlain by 5.0 to 6.5 Ma basaltic lava flows in the Antimony and upper Dry Wash areas (Biek and others, 2015b).
+The Sevier River Formation thus spans much of the Miocene and was deposited in basins of different ages across this part of south-central Utah, most of which bear little relationship to the modern topography.

-- Tvs Tertiary volcanic and sedimentary rocks, undivided (Miocene to Eocene) - Subsurface only. - Tvos Older Tertiary volcanic and sedimentary rocks, undivided (upper Oligocene to Eocene) - Subsurface only, west of the Rabbit Valley fault. - To Osiris Tuff (lower Miocene to upper Oligocene) Resistant, light-gray and grayish-brown, densely welded, moderately crystal-rich, trachyte ash-flow tuff (petrographically a rhyodacite); contains about 20% to 25% phenocrysts of plagioclase, subordinate sanidine and biotite, and minor pyroxene and Fe-Ti oxides (Anderson and Rowley, 1975; Mattox, 2001); forms a simple cooling unit that typically includes an upper, light-gray vapor-phase zone and a basal black vitrophyre as much as 10 feet (3 m) thick; commonly weathers to large rounded boulders, as, for example, at The Ledges in the northwest corner of the quadrangle; contains drawn-out pumice lenticles; the preferred age of the Osiris is about 23 Ma (Rowley and others, 1994; Ball and others, 2009; UGS and NMGRL, 2019; Willis and Doelling, 2019; T. Rivera, written communication, June 18, 2019); forms the uppermost widespread volcanic unit on the Awapa Plateau and is locally overlain by gravels of the Sevier River Formation and younger middle Miocene to Pliocene basaltic lava flows; nearly complete section at The Ledges is about 300 feet (90 m) thick.
+- Tvs Tertiary volcanic and sedimentary rocks, undivided (Miocene to Eocene) Shown on cross section only. - Tvos Older Tertiary volcanic and sedimentary rocks, undivided (upper Oligocene to Eocene) Shown on cross section only, west of the Rabbit Valley fault. - To Osiris Tuff (lower Miocene to upper Oligocene) Resistant, light-gray and grayish-brown, densely welded, moderately crystal-rich, trachyte ash-flow tuff (petrographically a rhyodacite); contains about 20 to 25% phenocrysts of plagioclase, subordinate sanidine and biotite, and minor pyroxene and Fe-Ti oxides (Anderson and Rowley, 1975; Mattox, 2001); forms a simple cooling unit that typically includes an upper, light-gray vapor-phase zone and a basal black vitrophyre as much as 10 feet (3 m) thick; commonly weathers to large rounded boulders, as, for example, at The Ledges in the northwest corner of the quadrangle; contains drawn-out pumice lenticles; the preferred age of the Osiris is about 23 Ma (Rowley and others, 1994); forms the uppermost widespread volcanic unit on the Awapa Plateau and is only locally overlain by volcaniclastic gravels of the Sevier River Formation and younger middle Miocene to Pliocene basaltic lava flows; nearly complete section at The Ledges is about 300 feet (90 m) thick.